Banate, Iloilo: Statistics on marriage

 A greater percentage of the population 10 years old and over are single (49.32%) than married (45.75%).
 About 3.73% are widowed; 0.37% are separated; and 0.82% are common law partners and unknown.
 The number of unmarried persons is higher among the adult males (4,840) as compared with those who are married (4,174).
 Among adult females the proportion of married persons is higher (4,253 or 23.09%) than those who are unmarried (4,245 or 23.05%).

 Language

-Majority of the people living in Banate speak Hiligaynon or 99.54% and 0.46% of the population speaks other Visayan dialects.
+Majority of the people living in Banate speak Hiligaynon.
+Some speak other Visayan languages.
 English and Tagalog are also understood and spoken, and are also used in school, business, and government day to day transactions.

 It is notable that when Banatenhons speak Hiligaynon, people from other places could easily distinguish the accent, most of the time dismissing the Banatenhons as Dumangasanons.
 Among the towns in the surrounding area, only Banate and Dumangas speak pure Hiligaynon, as opposed to other towns whose native tongue is Kinaray-a.